martenbjork/distribute-layers/README.md

 - At the top of your main Framer file, require the package using ```{ distributeLayers } = require "distributeLayers"```
 - Reload Framer Studio (or the page)

-## Usage
-Distribute Layers is a small module that is very easy to use:

 ![Screenshot from Framer Studio with code example from Distribute Layers](https://cloud.githubusercontent.com/assets/875708/15625770/1a40d56e-24b4-11e6-98ca-e1164fac46e2.jpg)

 ## Code examples